Pre-Conference Workshop Day

 Join this workshop to deepen your understanding of the scientific strategies and innovative approaches being used to develop the next-generation of therapies for rare and genetic kidney diseases, ultimately aiming for more effective and patient-friendly treatments.

-• Using preclinical assays to identify promising drug targets and predict their potential efficacy
+- Using human data to validate promising drug targets and predict their potential efficacy

-• Utilizing novel preclinical models to understand the genetic heterogeneity of kidney disease to evaluate suggested therapeutic approaches
+- Utilizing novel preclinical models to evaluate suggested therapeutic approaches

 10:30 AM Morning Refreshments